Tax in Falkland Islands

 How are cryptoassets treated?

-FIG has not enacted any dedicated cryptoasset tax legislation.
-There is no formal guidance on whether cryptocurrency gains are income or capital in nature under FIG rules.
+FIG has not enacted dedicated cryptoasset tax legislation, and there is no formal guidance on whether cryptocurrency gains are income or capital in nature under FIG rules.

 Common pitfalls in Falkland Islands taxation